 - We generally have success by changing shoes, patting, and avoiding surgery for the fifth toe.

 - Just behind the fifth toe, where the toe connects to the big toe joint/foot, a person can develop a Tailor’s bunion.

 - A Tailor’s bunion is caused by the improper function of the foot and can slowly progress through your life.

-- Some people naturally have a thickening in this area, but other people it can be caused by tight shoes and lead to sick inflamed tissue called the bursa.
+- Some people naturally have thickening in this area, but for other people, it can be caused by tight shoes and lead to sick, inflamed tissue called the bursa.